Ellen More: Ellen More

-These records concerning the "More lasses" in 1504 may refer to the arrival of Ellen and her sister Margaret.
+These records concerning the "More lasses" in 1504 may refer to the arrival of Ellen, and also Margaret More, another servant who was perhaps Ellen's sister.
 Ellen and Margaret seem to be the two "More lassis" at Edinburgh Castle who attended Lady Margaret and were bought shoes.
 The shoemaker was John Davidson, who also made shoes for "Little Martin the Spaniard" and the Danish noble, Christopher or Christiern, said to be a son of Elizabeth of Denmark, but his identity remains unclear.
+The keeper of Edinburgh castle, Alexander McCulloch of Myreton, was paid £100 in 1505 for keeping the king's daughter with Margery Lindsay, "and the Moris and servandis".

 In 1506 Ellen and Margaret were both given gowns of russet cloth with velvet bands, with red skirts or kirtles.
 In 1507 they, and another girl in the castle, Marjory Lindsay, were given red skirts with green ribbons.

 In later years they joined the court of Margaret Tudor and were bought clothes, and given New Year's day gifts, comparable to those given to the queen's English lady in waiting, Mistress Musgrave.
 Ellen is known to have worked for the queen at Linlithgow Palace.
-This is an example from the accounts of a New Year gift of money, five French gold crowns worth £3-10s Scots, given to Ellen More on 1 January 1512 at Holyrood Palace; "Item, to Elene Moire, v Franch crounis, iij li x s."
+This is an example from the accounts of a New Year's Day gift of money, five French gold crowns worth £3-10s Scots, given to Ellen More on 1 January 1512 at Holyrood Palace; "Item, to Elene Moire, v Franch crounis, iij li x s."
 The same amount was given to two "maidens", servants of Elizabeth Barlow, Lady Elphinstone.
 Elizabeth Sinclair got 10 crowns.